|

 Instructor: David Ouellette

-This course will allow the learner to focus on basic drawing techniques by concentrating on the elements of descriptive drawing through observation.
+Develop or sharpen your drawing skills!
+This course is open to beginners and experienced folks alike and focuses on basic drawing techniques by concentrating on the elements of descriptive drawing through observation.
 Be prepared to develop the qualities of line and volume with a full range of values.
 The course will also cover linear perspective and compositional design.
 There will be regular critiques.
-Come join this informative course.
+Come join artist David Ouellette for this informative course!

 NOTE: This class meets for 2 hours each week for 6 weeks.